 In the British Isles, and then in America, all genetic roads in sport lead back to the ancient racing-saddle horse, the Celtic Horse, which became known as the Hobby.
 No matter the doctrines spread about the origins about sport ability published by advocates of the European warmblood, true racing and sport stock did not appear until the breeds that carried potency in those original sport horses made it into their gene pool.

-In looking for the origin of the modern sport horse, I have been taught by history that it is the practice of selective breeding to encourage sport ability and/or the isolation of a breeding population already strong in the sport traits, that have produced the most potent carriers of sport performance we are riding on today.
+In looking for the origin of the modern sport horse, I have been taught by historical record that it is the practice of selective breeding to encourage sport ability and/or the isolation of a breeding population already strong in the sport traits, that have produced the most potent carriers of sport performance we are riding on today.
 So sometimes it is intentional and intelligent concentration of the bloodlines, and sometimes it is the result of a happy accident of geography and history.
 The significant breeders through the ages have know this.
 For example, early American breeder John Hull was a successful merchant who decided to try his hand in creating excellent cattle and horses in 1677.
 To this end he purchased a peninsula extending into the Narragansett Bay which he named Judith Point.
 He then gathered the best stock he could buy, including top stallions from Virginia (Running Horses), and then walled off the Point at the end where it met the mainland.
 He knew to be successful in his quest he had to isolate and protect his stock from contamination with lesser free ranging animals.
 In doing this he laid the foundation of high quality potent horses that shortly became the base for the Narragansett Pacer--a race/saddle branch of the American Running Horse that within forty years became famous worldwide for its quality.
 America has always bred and competed sport horses.

 The DNA work of the teams led by Vila, Luis and Janson confirmed or turned over long held beliefs on the source of horse populations, and the horses of Ireland and England can be traced back to the northern Iberian Peninsula and the Celtic Horse.